caioanjs/wpixel/README.md

    - **Normal Download**: Get the pixel art at display resolution
    - **High-Res Download**: Export at 100x resolution for high-quality prints
    - **Copy to Clipboard**: Copy directly for pasting into other applications

+### Language Selection

+- **Language Selector**: Click the language button in the top-right corner to change languages anytime
+- **Persistent Choice**: Your language preference is saved and remembered
+- **Always Accessible**: You can change language even if you chose "don't show again" on the initial popup

 ### Color Modes Explained